socketsupply/sockets.sh/src/docs/guide-apple.md

 ## Code Signing Certificates

-- Open Keychain Access application on your mac (it's in Applications/Utilities).
+- Open the Keychain Access application on your mac (it's in Applications/Utilities).
 - In the Keychain Access application choose Keychain Access -> Certificate Assistant -> Request a Certificate From a Certificate Authority...
 <img src="../images/screenshots/prov-prof-1.png" class="shadowed">
 - Type your email in the User Email Address field.
 Other form elements are optional.